haleemyousef/FacebookPhisher/README.md

 Hard-to-detect facebook clone webpage that stores victim credentials in either an html file or a mysql database.

 ## Installation:
-`config.php` is to be edited to suit your needs before the you upload the program to the server of your choice.
+`config.php` is to be edited to suit your needs before you upload the program to the server of your choice.

 ## Features: